pyca/cryptography/docs/hazmat/backends/index.rst

 the widest number of supported cryptographic algorithms as well as supporting platform specific implementations.

-You can get the default backend by calling :func:`~default_backend`.
+You can get the default backend by calling :func:`~utils.default_backend`.

 The default backend will change over time as we implement new backends and the libraries we use in those backends changes.